Dual Diagnosis Treatment Tuscaloosa, AL

 Chilton Shelby Mental Health Center - 50.4 miles from Tuscaloosa, AL

-Chilton Shelby Mental Health Center is a dual diagnosis treatment center in Calera, Alabama that provides treatment services for mental health and substance abuse disorders that include phobias as well as eating disorders.
+Chilton Shelby Mental Health Center is a dual diagnosis treatment center in Calera, Alabama that offers treatment for drug or alcohol use and mental health disorders that include major depressive disorder as well as thought disorders.

 Address: 151 Hamilton Lane, Calera, AL 35040 in Shelby County